 Similar to the likes of Roberto Baggio, in that performances for the national side have supplanted any existing club rivalries and ensured very little hostility from rival supporters.
 Batistuta’s success in the sky blue and white outweigh any residual acrimony or animosity from his move across Buenos Aires.

 Peter Coates, Editor In Chief at golazoargentino.com, summed up the feelings in South America succinctly.
 “Given his status with the national team and the fact that the majority of his career was in spent Europe, he’s not really considered a hero at any particular club in Argentina.
 He is pretty revered by all Argentinian supporters.’

 Major honours proved difficult to come by in the Argentinian capital for Batistuta, a somewhat recurring motif during his storied career.
 Despite his reasonably meagre trophy cabinet comparative to the player he became, Batistuta felt fulfilled through his ability to excite fans through scintillating play.
 Eye-catching displays during his single season at Boca Juniors provided enough fuel for Fiorentina to ignite their interest in the 22-year-old and lure the striker to Italy where he would play his best football over a twelve-year period.

 Batistuta himself was eager for a fresh start and an opportunity to introduce the world to the phenomenon of Batigol.
 After a year apiece at Newell’s, River and Boca, it was time to unleash the beast on the defences of Serie A.

-Written by Liam Baxter – @liambxtr
+Words by Liam Baxter – @liambxtr